BorinhoDev/BorinhoDev/README.md

 ### 🏎 Beyond the Code:
 - **Automotive Enthusiast:** I'm a big fan of car culture.
 If it involves performance or aesthetic mods, I'm interested.
-- **Music:** When I'm not coding, I'm likely playing my guitar or listening to some Beethoven.
 - **Future Goals:** I'm working towards a long-term dream of traveling South America in a motorhome after graduation and eventually moving to the USA.

 ---